12 “This is My commandment, that you love one another as I have loved you. ~ John 15:12 NKJV

 By Bro.
 John L. Cash

 Why did I decide to get back on Facebook?
 It all started with my friends from high school.
-We have a 40th-year class reunion next year, and I had kind of lost touch with everybody.
+We had a 40th-year class reunion approaching, and I had kind of lost touch with everybody.
 My classmates formed an Internet search expedition to track me down.
 It’s one of the nicest things anyone’s ever done.